 Benign Familial Juvenile Epilepsy (BFJE)

 Benign Familial Juvenile Epilepsy (BFJE) is an inherited neurological disease that occurs in Lagotto Romagnolo dogs due to a mutation in the LGI2 gene.
 Symptoms of BFJE typically occur early in pups between five to nine weeks of age and are characterized by seizures that usually resolve by approximately four months of age but some adult cases of BFJE have been observed within the breed.
-Severely affected dogs may develop ataxia in addition to seizures.
-With disease resolution, the prognosis for affected dogs is typically good.
+Although severely affected dogs may develop ataxia in addition to seizures, the prognosis for affected dogs is typically good.

-	C (AT RISK/AFFECTED): These dogs have two copies of the mutation associated with BFJE which results in seizures and potential ataxia.
+These dogs have two copies of the mutation associated with BFJE which can result in seizures and potential ataxia.

 Seppälä EH, Jokinen TS, Fukata M, Fukata Y, Webster MT, Karlsson EK, Kilpinen SK, Steffen F, Dietschi E, Leeb T, Eklund R, Zhao X, Rilstone JJ, Lindblad-Toh K, Minassian BA, Lohi H. LGI2 truncation causes a remitting focal epilepsy in dogs.
 PLoS Genet.
 2011 Jul; 7(7):e1002194.
 [PubMed: 21829378]